 Read More: I Have Not Gotten All My W2 Forms: What Can I Do?

 Call Your Tax Preparer

-If you paid a tax preparer to file your tax return, that’s another easy phone call away to see if she’ll give you a copy of a past W-2 for free.
+If you paid a tax preparer to file your tax return, that’s another easy phone call away to see if they’ll give you a copy of a past W-2 for free.
 If you just need a copy of your W-2 and not a copy of your complete tax return, be sure to communicate this to your tax preparer.
-Although she may charge you for a copy of your entire tax return, she may not charge just for a copy of your W-2, because the copying and paper cost is minimal.
+Although they may charge you for a copy of your entire tax return, they may not charge just for a copy of your W-2, because the copying and paper cost is minimal.

 Visit the IRS Online

 To get an actual photocopy of a prior W-2 from the IRS, you’ll have had to submit a paper tax return.
 Photocopy requests also require a $43 fee for processing, which is waived if you're a victim of a federally declared disaster.

 If you filed your tax return electronically, you can get a free transcript of your W-2.
 Although a transcript is not a photocopy, it includes all the information that was on your original W-2 form.
 You can get a transcript up to 10 years after you filed a tax return.

 Visit IRS.gov and search for “Get Transcript Online.”
 If you want to view and download your W-2 using this feature, you’ll have to go through an online registration and verification process.
 If you are unable to register, or if you don’t want to register online, download IRS Form 4506-T, "Request for Transcript of Tax Return," and mail your transcript request, or call the IRS at 800-908-9946.
 You’ll receive your transcript within 10 days after the IRS receives your request.